damianhakert/damianhakert.github.io/source/_posts/2016-01-25-future-front-end-development.markdown

 I’m the first front end developer here at GitLab.
 I was most recently working for a digital agency developing applications and sites for large retail clients like Panera bread.
 These sites get tons of people visiting and they have to work really well.
-They have to be fast extremely reliable.
+They have to be fast and extremely reliable.
 That is what I want to bring to GitLab.

 We’re hiring two more front end developers.
-If you’re curious, you can see open issues and activity related to front end development at GitLab.
+If you’re curious, you can see open issues and activity related to front end development at GitLab, right on the [job description](https://about.gitlab.com/jobs/frontend-engineer/).
-In my interview with Job (Van der voort, VP of Product), we worked through an issue.
+In my interview with Job Van der Voort, VP of Product, we worked through an issue.
 Job was honest with me.
 Our current frontend is written in jQuery and coffeescript.
 However, I think the code is timeless in a way.